PX4/PX4-Devguide/en/simulation/README.md

 ### Example Startup File

-A slightly reduced version of the startup file for `make posix_sitl_ekf2 gazebo_iris` [/Firmware/posix-configs/SITL/init/ekf2/iris](https://github.com/PX4/Firmware/blob/master/posix-configs/SITL/init/ekf2/iris) is shown below.
+A slightly reduced version of the startup file for `make posix_sitl_ekf2 gazebo_iris` ([/Firmware/posix-configs/SITL/init/ekf2/iris](https://github.com/PX4/Firmware/blob/master/posix-configs/SITL/init/ekf2/iris)) is shown below.

-Note the sections that set parameters, start simulator drivers, and other modules, and that set up mavlink ports and start streaming out messages to the *QGroundControl* UDP port.
+Note the sections that set parameters, start simulator drivers, and other modules, and that set up MAVLink ports (`mavlink start `) and streaming of messages (`mavlink stream`) to the *QGroundControl* UDP port.

 ```bash